Brass-Cased Ammo: Brass Casings Explained

 Brass Casing: Pros

 Ask any target shooter or range owner why they prefer brass, and the most common answer will be that they are reloadable.
-Retrieving and reloading the spent brass casings offsets the price of the cartridges, and there are always fellow shooters or gun shops that are more than happy to take them off your hands.
+Retrieving and reloading the spent ammunition casings offsets the price of the cartridges, and there are always fellow shooters or gun shops that are more than happy to take them off your hands.

 With the exception of a few specialty bullets, the brass case is normally the most expensive component in the reloading process.
 Some reloaders claim that good quality cases – loaded with light powder charges – can be used many times over before needing to be recycled.

 The strong yet flexible brass is less prone to give you a stuck case when compared to steel or aluminum-cased cartridges.
 There are numerous tests with very detailed results on popular forums and firearm sites that prove this to be true.
 If you’re going to shoot thousands of rounds, brass is just more reliable.

 This reliability is also enhanced by the softness of the metal itself, which will show deformation when overpressured or worn out.
 This allows the reloader to stop shooting and take corrective action before any damage occurs.
 With harder cases, this deformation will not always happen – but rather the case will simply come apart, possibly damaging the firearm.